chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 Next, set up a text generation pipeline using Hugging Face's Transformers library and integrate it with LangChain.

+* text_pipeline specifies the task as "text-generation" and uses the provided model, tokenizer, and generation_config.
+* torch_dtype=torch.float16 sets the data type for the model's tensors to float16, helping reduce memory usage and speed up computations.
+* llm, a variable and instance of HuggingFacePipeline, effectively wraps the pipeline in a way that can be used for generating text based on the model and configuration provided.

 ```bash

     text_pipeline = pipeline(